We all have an idea of what a farm is. It’s a place for mass producing something--be it crops, meat, even internet trolls.

 It’s best to plan from the very beginning if you’re going to need a render farm, or whether you have enough time to spare to dedicate to rendering, this way you can budget around it.
 If you are producing the work for a client, make them aware of this and work it into your payment plan, and if they’re not willing or able to up the compensation then if you feel it necessary see if you can gain more time.
 If neither of these things is possible you will have to take a more tactical approach toward the project, from the number of concept iterations, the level of detail within the scene including polycount and texture complexity, to the overall lighting quality and required amount of illumination.

 What’s that?
 You can build your own render farm?
 Hey, that’s amazing!
 By all means, set it up and render away.
-However, it’d be douchey of us if we didn’t point out that powerful computers require time-consuming and costly maintenance.
+However, it’d be douchey of us if we didn’t point out that powerful computers require costly and time-consuming maintenance.
 You might find yourself all tied up in maintaining your expensive machines instead of using that time to design.

 And this is where render farms give you another advantage--you never have to worry about the maintenance of multiple computers.

 As you now know, render farms are not free, and for good reason!
 You can imagine the electricity bill we rack up thanks to the 2,000,000 CUDA cores and 20,000 CPU cores we have running 24/7 for your render satisfaction.
 Having said that we do provide you with the ability to perform test renders with us before jumping in at the deep end.
 You can even estimate the full price of your render(s) based upon your computer specs, average render time-per-frame, and the level of priority you need your project rendered with.
+We have provided a render time calculator to give you an idea how much the rendering cost will be.
 Depending on the size of your project you may even be lucky enough to render the whole thing for free, thanks to our $25 free render credits on registration.

 In the spirit of goodwill, we’ll render your entire project for free if it’s for a secular charity.
 It doesn’t matter where in the world you’re based for you to take advantage of our cloud-based render farm either, and we’re always on hand to aid you if you’re experiencing difficulty.
 Paying for the use of a render farm is paying for time, and time is a precious commodity, especially for businesses with set-in-stone deadlines, and students studying 3D animation and CGI who are working toward their own strict university deadlines; myself included, prior to my graduation in mid-2016.
 In fact, the independent review that helped lead to me writing posts for GarageFarm.NET can be found here.